mcellteam/swift-ir/docs/user/command_line/commands/mir_1.md

 **V**:: Toggle reverse video.

 **W** 'name':: Write output image.
 Any number of spaces and tab characters may
-    appear between the ``W'' and the filename.
-The filename may not contain any spaces.
+    appear between the ``W'' and the path.
+The path may not contain any spaces.
 The ``directory prefix'' is not used.
 If tiling is enabled (by specifying nonzero _w_~tile~ and _h_~tile~_ to the **B** command), the 'name' must contain two `%i` place holders for `sprintf` to insert